Close the left navigation

 The Problem

-Since PFAS production began in the 1940s, the chemicals have been widely used for their oil- or water-resistance, heat tolerance, and low-friction qualities.
-Indeed, a 2020 study funded partly by SRP described more than 200 uses for more than 1,400 individual PFAS, noting that nearly all branches of industry and many everyday products rely on the chemicals.
+Since PFAS production began in the 1940s, these chemicals have been widely used for their oil- or water-resistance, heat tolerance, and low-friction qualities.
+A 2020 study funded partly by SRP described more than 200 uses for more than 1,400 individual PFAS, noting that nearly all branches of industry and many everyday products rely on the chemicals.
 For example, PFAS enhance firefighting suppressants, lubricate jet engines, and curb steel corrosion.
-They also fend off fabric stains, lend anti-stickiness to cookware, and imbue makeup with durability.
+They also fend off stains on fabric, lend anti-stickiness to cookware, and imbue makeup with durability.

 At any point from production to disposal, PFAS can escape into soil, water, and air, according to a review funded by SRP and others.
-Bound by strong chemical bonds, the chemicals resist natural degradation and can accumulate in ecosystems and organisms.
-More than an estimated 2,800 U.S. locations have some level of contamination — in 2019, the EPA documented 180 PFAS-contaminated Superfund sites alone — and nearly all Americans have been exposed to at least one chemical, according to the NASEM report.
+Held together by strong chemical bonds, the chemicals resist natural degradation and can accumulate in ecosystems and organisms.
+More than an estimated 2,800 U.S. locations have some level of PFAS contamination — in 2019, the EPA documented 180 PFAS-contaminated Superfund sites alone— and nearly all Americans have been exposed to at least one type of PFAS chemical, according to a NASEM report.

 Exposure can occur through various routes, such as ingestion and inhalation.
 Although certain occupational activities — like painting or firefighting — pose a unique risk, people can breathe in PFAS in everyday environments as well, according to an SRP-funded study cited in the NASEM report.
 Using sheets made of polyethylene, a type of plastic, researchers measured PFAS levels in kindergarten classrooms and several other indoor locations.
 They found that carpets and dust are major sources of certain PFAS in indoor air.

-Until recently, researchers knew little about how PFAS affect health.
-But growing evidence suggests that PFAS exposure is associated with negative health effects on the immune system, metabolism, and early development, among other biological systems and processes.
+Researchers are steadily uncovering how PFAS affect health.
+Growing evidence suggests that PFAS exposure is associated with negative health effects on the immune system, metabolism, and early development, among other biological systems and processes.
+International and federal agencies have also linked the chemicals to some cancers.

 SRP Solutions

 SRP-funded researchers have identified ways that PFAS can harm health, providing valuable information that decision makers can use to better protect communities and patients.
-Their work has informed federal advisories for PFAS in drinking water, as well as recommendations for clinical care of patients exposed to the chemicals.
+Their work has informed federal advisories and regulations for PFAS in drinking water, as well as recommendations for clinical care of patients exposed to the chemicals.
+SRP staff members have also provided expertise to support the government response to health concerns about PFAS.

 Improving Drinking Water Health Advisories